What are the keys to auditing debt?

 - Debt is intentionally understated (or omitted)

-As you think about these risks, consider the control deficiencies that allow debt misstatements.
+As you think about the above risks, consider the control deficiencies that allow debt misstatements.

 Common Debt Control Deficiencies